luisherranz/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/checkout.md

 ### isProcessing

-Returns true if an order is processing, and false otherwise.
+Returns true if the checkout is processing, and false otherwise.

 #### _Returns_

--   `boolean`: Whether an order is processing.
+-   `boolean`: Whether the checkout is processing.

 <!-- FEEDBACK -->